The UK’s Statutory Residence Test

 - Accommodation tie: Applies if there is accommodation available in the UK for a continuous period of at least 91 days in the year and the individual spends at least one night in that accommodation.
 Accommodation at the home of a close relative can be ignored if the individual spends fewer than 16 nights there per UK tax year.

 - Work tie: Applies if the individual works in the UK for more than three hours a day on at least 40 days in the tax year.
-HMRC’s suggested definition of work here is a broad and includes time spent travelling, training and on gardening leave.
+HMRC’s suggested definition of work here is broad and includes time spent travelling and training.

 - 90-day tie: Applies if the individual spent more than 90 days in the UK in at least one of the previous two tax years.